TheLucasSchwarz/portfolio/README.md

 Happy exploring!

 ## 01 - Data Driven Campaigning (2023)
-In a group project we conducted extensive data analyses to plan a fictitious federal election campaign for B90/The Greens, utilizing multinomial logistic regression models among other techniques.
+In a group project we conducted extensive data analyses to plan a fictitious German federal election campaign for B90/The Greens, utilizing multinomial logistic regression models among other techniques.

 ## 02 - Dynamics in televised election debates (2022)
 I examined communication strategies and dynamics of candidates using specially collected data from TV debates for the 2021 federal election, complemented by network visualizations in R.